Depending on your age and where you grew up, when asked to picture a pyramid chart, you’ll probably think of some version of the food pyramid.

-The original USDA Food Guide Pyramid was designed to establish a nutritional baseline, but if actually followed, it would have meant eating as many as 11 daily servings of carbohydrates like bread, rice and pasta, among other flaws.
+The original USDA Food Guide Pyramid was designed to establish a nutritional baseline, but if actually followed, it would have meant eating as many as 11 daily servings of carbohydrates.

-While a pyramid chart perhaps was less than ideal for something as nuanced as the ideal healthy diet, the format makes for an excellent infographic for business communication needs.
+While creating pyramid charts were perhaps was less than ideal for something as nuanced as the ideal diet, the format makes for an excellent infographic for business communication needs.

-Let’s explore the steps required to create a pyramid chart for your business communications using Venngage’s Chart Maker and look at some free pyramid infographic templates to inspire your next project.
+Let’s explore the steps required to create a pyramid chart for your business communications and look at some free pyramid chart templates to inspire your next project.

 Wondering what charts or graphs to use for your data?
 Check out our guide on how to choose the best charts for your data or watch the short video below: